HuzaifaIlyas02/FWGC-Puzzle-Solver/README.md

 - Follow the rules of the puzzle to avoid harmful pairings.
 - Successfully complete the puzzle to receive completion statistics.

-## Screenshots

-Include screenshots or gifs showcasing the gameplay and different stages of the puzzle.

 ## Contributing